Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Overview of the proofs

 \subsection{A faster algorithm}

-For our algorithm, we present alternative algorithms that implement the first two steps above in nearly linear time.
+For our algorithm, we present alternative algorithms that implement the first two steps above in nearly-linear time.
 Naively, the first step above involves solving a linear system with at least $n$ constraints, and the best state of art general purpose linear system solvers can do this is in roughly matrix multiplication time (so at least $\Omega(n^2)$ time).
 Similarly it is \textit{a priori} unclear if the step on solving differential equations can be done in better than $O(n^2)$ time.
-The final pruning step of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023} happened to be nearly linear time as it is, and we use this step off-the-shelf from their work without any changes.
+The final pruning step of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023} and Tamo \cite{Tamo2024} happened to be nearly-linear time as it is, and we use this step off-the-shelf from their work without any changes.
 We note that the randomness in our final algorithm only comes from the randomness in the algorithm of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023}.
-As an intermediate statement, we get the following theorem, which when combined with the results in \cite{KoppartyRSW2023} gives us \autoref{thm:intro-main-large-multiplicity}.
+As an intermediate statement, we get the following theorem, which when combined with the aforementioned pruning procedure gives us \autoref{thm:intro-main-large-multiplicity}.

 \begin{theorem} For every $\epsilon > 0$, there exists a natural number $s_0$ such that for all $s > s_0$, degree parameter $d$, block length $n$, field $\F$ of characteristic zero or larger than $d$, the following is true.